 Learn how our team used smart UI design to develop an error-reducing, cost-cutting pharmaceutical dashboard.

 Here’s the thing with logo design: it’s so much more than the markings on the paper or the pixels on the monitor.
 While the majority of logos are just a few circles and lines, the real value is in the process.
 Crafting those basic elements into perfect, iconic shapes and proportions is a process—and it’s where logo design actually happens.

-We have recently converted our Arcweb Technologies newsletter into a monthly email publication called Product Hacks.
+We have recently converted our Arcweb Technologies newsletter into a monthly email publication and podcast called Product Hacker.
 In order to establish it as its own branded thing, the design team was charged with creating a logo for it, its web presence and its promotional materials.

 We began the process by thinking.
 As expected as that sounds, thinking through what a design needs to convey and represent is critical (and often overlooked).
 Before a single pen is put to paper or a pixel has been pushed, thought is required.
 Sometimes that’s conducted by a single designer.
 Sometimes it’s a design team.
 Sometimes the client participates—thought too many cooks in the kitchen can lead to designs like this: